Mouride Order: Cultural influence

 Islam is central to the political sociology of Senegal: the religious elite carry great weight in national politics; political discourse is replete with references and appeals to Islam.
-There is virtually no opposition to the principle of the secular state, socio-political cleavages based on religion, whether between Muslim and non-Muslim or between Sufi orders, are also virtually non-existent.
-Within Muslim discourse we find constant reference to such concepts as Islamic government, Islamic economics, or Islamic social order.
+There is virtually no opposition to the principle of the secular state; socio-political cleavages based on religion, whether between Muslim and non-Muslim or between Sufi orders, are also virtually non-existent.
+Within Muslim discourse, we find constant reference to such concepts as Islamic government, Islamic economics, or Islamic social order.
 The essential Islamic core lies in the shared belief in the fundamental unity of the Muslim world.
 The sense of belonging to a larger community, felt by many Muslims, is reinforced by the common use of Arabic as the language of prayer and religious learning.

 Islam is a powerful mobilization instrument and provides the rhetoric for the formulation of ideological movements, and serves as a force for mobilizing people in the pursuit of goals defined by those movements.
 The role of local Islamic social structures, the nature of leadership and the relations between leaders and followers, the nature and sources of power and authority and the limits and constraints of the economy are all factors, which mediate and direct the impact of Islam on Politics.
 Senegalese elites have not found appeals to ethnic solidarity a productive means of building a mass following.
 Common religious affiliation has played a role in defusing the potential for tensions that arise from other social cleavages.
-There however remains a potential for ethnic and caste divides to enter the Senegalese socio-political organization.
+There, however, remains a potential for ethnic and caste divides to enter the Senegalese socio-political organization.

-The Senegalese have a mystical aspect to Islam, much like other Sufism brotherhoods.
+The Senegalese have a mystical aspect to Islam, much like other Sufi brotherhoods.
 In Senegal, Islamic practice usually requires membership in religious brotherhoods that are dedicated to the marabouts of these groups.
 Marabouts are believed to be the mediators between Allah and the people.
 The people seek the help of marabouts for protection from the evil spirits, to improve one's status (in terms of career, love or relationship, finances etc.), to obtain a cure or remedy for sickness, or even to curse an enemy.
 Marabouts are believed to have the ability to deal with the spirit world and seek the spirits’ help in things impossible for humans.
 The spirits’ help is sought since they are thought to be a source of much baraka "blessings, divine grace".